Jesus Baez-Santos Memorial Scholarship

 This scholarship seeks to honor the memory of Jesus-Baez-Santos by supporting students who have faced obstacles when pursuing higher education.

-Any BIPOC high school senior or freshman undergraduate in New York who will be a first-generation college student may apply for this scholarship opportunity, but applicants from New York City and those who are undocumented or DACA recipients are preferred.
+Any BIPOC high school senior or undergraduate student in New York who will be a first-generation college student may apply for this scholarship opportunity, but applicants from New York City and those who are undocumented or DACA recipients are preferred.

 Selection Criteria: